bakeevdias/wikidatatree/README.md

 ## Back end
 [R code](scripts/process_wikidata.R) is used to process a Wikidata dump into a sqlite database.
-The dump is downloaded, imported into MongoDB, processed there and then the sqlite database is generated as `/data/wikidata.db`.
+The dump is downloaded, unzipped, imported and processed in MongoDB, and then the sqlite database is generated as `/data/wikidata.db`.
 This sqlite database is then queried by the [PHP API](public/api.php).
 It is quite performant for a single user, but is untested for concurrent users.

 Last fetched data on 2025-12-24 (y-m-d) from: https://dumps.wikimedia.org/wikidatawiki/entities/20251222/wikidata-20251222-all.json.bz2